yuhoo0302/Segment-Anything-Model-for-Medical-Images/README.md

  <summary>Json file content.</summary>

- Info refers to the segmentation target in this dataset, while color is the ground truth pixel value corresponding to the target.
+ "Info" refers to the segmentation target in this dataset, while "color" is the ground truth pixel value corresponding to the target.

  ```
  {